 5. Mount Douglas Beach

 Along the shores of Cordova Bay, you’ll find the gorgeous Mount Douglas Beach.
-This rocky beach is located in the 188-hectare Mount Douglas Park in Gordon Head, Victoria.
+This rocky beach is located in the 188-hectare Mount Douglas Park in Gordon Head, one of the best parks in Victoria.

 While one of the highlights of the park is the spectacular views from Mount Doug’s summit, the beach is also a must-see!
 The rocky beach has gorgeous views of the Haro Strait and the San Juan Islands.
 Towering Douglas Firs and Cedars shelter the beach, and a salmon-spawning stream runs into the ocean beside the beach entrance.